 In doing so, you help yourself by generating results that are as close to what may happen in a real setting.

-When Should You Take a Deferred Payment Loan
+When Should You Take a Deferred Payment Loan?

-On one hand, it can prove to be a smart decision if you find it difficult to keep making payments on your loan.
+First off, it can prove to be a smart decision if you find it difficult to keep making payments on your loan.

 This makes even more sense if your loans are Perkins or are subsidized by the government.
 Because these types of loans do not incur any interest payments, the amount that you owe prior to taking a deferral remains the same once the period has elapsed.